Are You an Unchargeable or a Spoonie?

 It boils down to this: the spoons represent your energy supply.
 Healthy people have an unlimited supply, but chronically ill people have a very limited supply.
 We might start the day with just ten spoons (some of us start with way less, maybe only 2).

 Each activity you do will require a spoon, some more strenuous or stressful activities will require more spoons.
 For me, getting dressed might require one, brushing teeth requires 2 (walk to bathroom, standing, balancing, vigorous arm movements, walking back).

 If I’m flaring and only woke with 2 spoons, then that’s me done for the day.
 The rest of the day I’ll be in bed, going into energy debt each time I need to visit the toilet or eat a meal somebody else has prepared for me.
 (Chewing and digesting also take a few spoons).

 This Spoon Theory spread like wildfire and has become an internationally accepted method for explaining our energy deficit.
 Chronically ill people are often referred to as Spoonies, they refer to themselves and each other that way.

 A spoonie is basically a person with a chronic illness who is low on energy (spoons) and is in need of more spoons.

 The idea of being unchargeable is pretty straight forward to many people whether healthy or chronically ill.
 The idea that your “battery” is low comes more naturally than spoons, in my opinion.
-Through people with chronic illness have a battery that doesn’t recharge no matter how long you leave it charging.
+Though people with chronic illness have a battery that doesn’t recharge no matter how long you leave it charging.
 We’re unchargeable.